CHAMBER OF COMMERCE

 General Meetings shall be held as follows:

-17.2 All members shall be notified of the Annual General Meeting by post or messenger delivery, not less than 14 days prior to the date of meeting.
+16.2 All members shall be notified of the Annual General Meeting by post, e-mail or messenger delivery, not less than 14 days prior to the date of meeting.
 The notice shall include the date, time, venue and agenda of the meeting.

-17.3 An Extraordinary General meeting may be called at any time by the Board of Directors or by the written request of 20% of the Ordinary members of the Chamber.
-Notice of the meeting shall be sent to all the members at least 14 days in advance of the date of the meeting.
+16.3 An Extraordinary General meeting may be called at any time by the Board of Directors or by the written request of 20% of the Ordinary members of the Chamber.
+Notice of the meeting shall be sent to all the members at least 14 days prior to the date of the meeting.
 This notice also states the purpose, date, time and venue of the meeting.

-17.4 At any General Meeting, 25% of the ordinary membership must be present to constitute the quorum.
+16.4 At any General Meeting, 25% of the ordinary membership must be present to constitute the quorum.
 Only written proxies held by members attending meetings in the place of other members shall be counted in determining the quorum.
 Each Ordinary member can represent one proxy only.
 If after a period of 30 minutes there is not a quorum present, then the meeting shall be postponed for 7 days thereafter and shall be held at the same time and place.
-If this is a public holiday in Thailand, then the meeting will be held on the next working day.
 Further notification to the Member shall be required.
 A quorum shall be deemed to exist at the subsequent meeting irrespective of the number of members present.